arabomeivan/Crain-FrontEnd/README.md

 ### Employee
 Employees only have one action and i.e to make requests for any equipment needed for task delivery

-# Stack for development
+# Stack for Front end development
-Nuxtjs, Boostrap5, Highcharts, and firebase
+Nuxtjs, Boostrap5, Highcharts

+# Stack for Backend development
+Laravel